adam-r-kowalski/atom/README.md

     radius: f32
 }

-# you can import functions from other neuron modules
+# you can import functions from other mantis modules
-math = import("math.neuron")
+math = import("math.mantis")

 implement Shape for Circle {
     area = fn(c: Circle) f32 {